Welcome to the Tabla Theka blog, your trusted resource for learning tabla.

 - The Mukhda (Beats 1-5): The main body of the Tukra is "Dhetdhet Dhetetete Kredhetete Gadighene Dhakredhet".
 This powerful opening sets the theme.

 - The Tihai (Beats 6-16): A Tihai is a phrase repeated three times.
-This Tukra features a "Damdaar" Tihai (one with no rests).
-The repeating phrase is "-Takate Dhakate Dhakate" (or "-Kate Dhakate Dhakate" in later repetitions).
+This Tukra features a "Damdaar" Tihai (one with pauses).
+The repeating phrase is "-Takate Dhakate Dhakate".

 - 1st Repetition: Beats 6, 7, 8